louloucodes/louloucodes.github.io/_posts/2020-08-30-Adventures-in-Navigation.md

 tags: jekyll liquid navbar tags
 ---
 Add another item to the list of things that are not so easy for
-me: tags
+me: tags.
-Something so common straightforward as tagging posts and pages for content should be easy to implement in a language that touts itself as easy and accessible.
+Something so straightforward as tagging posts and pages for content should be easy to implement in a language that touts itself as easy and accessible.